No Bank Holidays for Old Men

 As there is no currently agreed Coordinated Lunar Time on the moon, the mission will likely operate on Universal Coordinated Time, so that’s BST+1 for us Brits.

 Instead of wearing my Omega Speedmaster, which I’ll save for the actual Lunar landing, for this mission I’m going to be wearing my ‘Mission to the Moon’ MoonSwatch.
-Hopefully, the Artemis II crew won’t need to use their Speedmasters like the Apollo 13 crew had to back in 1970.
+I’m hoping that the Artemis II crew won’t need to use their Speedmasters like the Apollo 13 crew had to back in 1970.

 Godspeed, you steely-eyed missile people.